“We drive into the future using only our rearview mirror.”

 - Is as little design as possible - Less, but better – because it concentrates on the essential aspects, and the products are not burdened with non-essentials.
 Back to purity, back to simplicity.

-These are the rules I always try to keep in mind when undertaking any creative project, whether that be photography, writing, or developing this site.
-(I'm certainly not always successful, but I do keep them in mind.)
+These are the rules I always try to keep in mind when undertaking any creative project, whether photography, writing, or developing this site.
+(I'm certainly not always successful, but I always keep them in mind.)
 Beyond that, I think these principles have a lot to say about living a simpler, less cluttered and more thoughtful life.
-(And I'm not the only one who thinks so!)
+(And I'm not the only one who thinks so.)

 Those items you rarely consider

-But I recently ran across some articles on two industrial designers famous for their silverware designs.
-(Yes, I know how weird that sounds, but it's true.)
+But I recently ran across some articles on two industrial designers famous for their silverware designs and my interest was piqued.
 The first, David Mellor, is one of the most famous British designers of the 20th century, particularly for his cutlery, which began with his "Symbol" line in 1961.
-Mellor would continue to refine his designs over the next 40 years, producing such lines as "Hoffmann" (below left), "London" (below middle), and "Minimal" (below right), continually pairing down his design into ever simpler and more elegant forms, while remaining completely familiar and functional.
+Mellor would continue to refine his designs over the next 40 years, producing such lines as "Hoffmann" (below left), "London" (below middle), and "Minimal" (below right), continually pairing down the pieces into ever simpler and more elegant forms, while remaining completely familiar and functional.